CYBAVO/android_wallet_sdk_sample/docs/sdk_guideline.md

 ## Reset PIN code - with Security Question
 - There are 2 ways to reset PIN code, one is by answering security questions

-  1. Before that, the user have to set the answers of security questions.
+  1. Before that, the user has to set the answers of security questions.
   ```java
   public abstract void setupBackupChallenge(PinSecret pinSecret,
                                                 BackupChallenge challenge1, BackupChallenge challenge2, BackupChallenge challenge3,